timxzz/timxzz.github.io/_posts/2023-03-10-computers-vs-llms.md

 </div>

 Many of the existing works on LLMs as zero-shot problem solvers can be understood as a spectrum of methods for minimizing the communication gap between humans and LLMs.
-At one end of the spectrum, we humans can adapt our internal language models towards the language models of LLMs (&#9312; in [Figure 2](#figure-2)), e.g., by incorporating certain signalling phrases into our prompts that empirically improve the quality of answers, such as ''Let's think step by step''<d-cite key="kojima2022large"></d-cite>.
+At one end of the spectrum, we humans can adapt our internal language models towards the language models of LLMs (&#9312; in [Figure 2](#figure-2)), e.g., by incorporating certain signalling phrases into our prompts that empirically improve the quality of answers, such as "Let's think step by step"<d-cite key="kojima2022large"></d-cite>.
 At the other end of the spectrum, we can adapt LLMs towards our internal language models (&#9313; in [Figure 2](#figure-2)).
 This can be done during training (e.g., as in InstructGPT and ChatGPT, which were trained with human feedback<d-cite key="ouyang2022training"></d-cite>), or after training (e.g., personalizing the model by few-shot prompting, i.e., prefixing prompts with examples of similar problems and their solutions or with a conversation history).
 Most prompting research falls somewhere in between these two extremes, where humans and LLMs adapt their models towards each other (&#9314; in [Figure 2](#figure-2))<d-cite key="liu2021pre"></d-cite>.